119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Southwestern Ontario sits in a climate zone where road salt and moisture work together to rust truck frames and body panels.
 Trucks used for farm or field jobs see more mud, water, and salt buildup than trucks in urban areas.
 Over the years, the frame weakens, and panels break apart.
 Once rust gets deep into the frame, the truck usually reaches the end of its safe life.

 Rust also affects brake lines, fuel lines, and mounts, which makes repairs unsafe or too costly.
 At this stage, many owners call scrap yards rather than try to save the truck.
-Rust-based end of life is one of the most common reasons for scrap pickup requests in rural parts of the region.
+Rust-related end-of-life issues are one of the most common reasons for scrap pickup requests in rural parts of the region.

 Changing Work Habits in Trades and Small Businesses